Medieval City of Sibiu (Hermannstadt) – 2 days

 Please note that the time table is subjected to be changed due to heavy city traffic and road works.

-Also, the order of the visits during the trip can vary depending on the weather and traffic conditions as well as on the visiting program switch from summer to winter season.
+Also, the order of the visits during the trip can vary depending on the weather and traffic conditions as well as on the visiting program switch from summer to the winter season.